david-guenault/docker-lab/README.md

 ```

 The secret behind the "magic" is that i provide a hostname to the container and i map a resolv.conf file as a volume.
 DNS name resolution in the container point to 172.17.42.1.

+Note : Some should arg that all of those things are useless since you can achieve the same goal with links.
+And yes they are right ... at least if they do not use circular links.
+Circular link are prohibited in docker (and also in fig).
+You cannot link container A to B and B to A .... if you have to do such a thing you need at least dns discovery.